-5 Questions You Should Ask Before Accepting A Job Offer
+5 Questions to Ask Before Accepting A Job Offer

-Most candidates we’ve worked with will always take the best paying offer, without considering other factors.
+Most candidates we’ve worked with will always take the best paying offer in your salary negotiations, without considering other factors.

 We think that’s a mistake.